Data layer

 The UTM variable name is "campaign_ID", and the value is "googleads".

-To add the campaign to the Riddle data from the user taking your quiz, you can add a data layer variable with the key "campaign_ID" and a title of your choice.
-When Riddle saves the user data from the quiz taker, the value for the campaign_ID will be saved along with all the other riddle data.
+To add the campaign to the Riddle data from your audience taking your quiz, you can add a data layer variable with the key "campaign_ID" and a title of your choice.
+When Riddle saves the data from the quiz taker, the value for the campaign_ID will be saved along with all the other Riddle data.

 Use JavaScript